 GUIDELINES FOR SCHEDULING YOUR SIGNING APPOINTMENT: Signing Appointments are generally available at multiple times from Mondays through Fridays.
 If you need to schedule your appointment for a Saturday or some other time during the week, please contact me at firstname.lastname@example.org to see if special arrangements can be made.

 You may schedule your Signing Appointment over the next several days.
 Your Signing Appointment will indicate a time of 90 minutes, with the intention that we will take about 60 minutes to sign everything.
 The additional time is for any other things we need to handle in the Appointment.

 At approximately the 30-minute mark of the appointment, an additional signing witness may be joining us to act as a second witness to the signing of any Pour-Over Will(s) that need to be signed.

 Unless I have indicated otherwise to you, please give me at least two business days advance notice of any Signing Appointment you wish to schedule.
-I may this advance notice time to arrange for a signing witness for certain legal documents, and to do the final review and assembly of your estate planning portfolio binder with your legal documents.
+I may need this advance notice time to arrange for a signing witness for certain legal documents, and to do the final review and assembly of your estate planning portfolio binder with your legal documents.

 (NOTE: If you access the calendar on a Friday, Saturday, or Sunday, do not book a signing appointment for the following Monday as that will not give me enough time to print out and assemble your estate plan.)